 Because intermediaries do not internalize the fire-sale externality, there will be an excessive liquidity transformation in the economy.
-To address this market failure, regulators impose the LCR requirement, which requires banks to hold a fixed fraction of liquidity buffer for each dollar of short-term debt: $l \ge \rho d$ .
-We refer to $\rho$ as the "required liquidity ratio". $\rho$ also corresponds to the "run-off rate" following the terminology of the LCR.
-We assume the LCR is binding, so $\rho > a$ .
+To address this market failure, regulators impose the LCR requirement, which requires banks to hold a fixed fraction of liquidity buffer for each dollar of short-term debt: $l \geq \rho d$.
+We refer to ρ as the "required liquidity ratio". ρ also corresponds to the "run-off rate" following the terminology of the LCR.
+We assume the LCR is binding, so $\rho > a$.
 This liquidity rule is akin to a quantity-based regulation in Weitzman (1974).
-We assume that a fraction w of banks is subject to the LCR, while 1 - w does not.
-We use subscript 1 to indicate regulated banks and subscript 0 to
+We assume that a fraction w of banks is subject to the LCR, while 1-w does not.
+We use subscript 1 to indicate regulated banks and subscript 0 to indicate unregulated ones.
+The objective of regulated banks is the following: